 2. Give vitamin supplements regularly.

-5. Get all vaccinations up to date.
+5. Get all preventive vaccinations on time.

 6. Let your pet out into the fresh air.